 This will dramatically improve their overall experience, along with those who care for them, and help to keep them out of hospital.

 The pathway involves the development of new services, or improvements to existing services.
-Most of the services will be based in the community and care will be available 24 hours a day, seven days a week.
+Most of the services will be based in the community and care will be available across extended hours, seven days a week.

 All new developments will be based on evidence and feedback from children, young people and other key people.

-There are seven key areas that make up the pathway:
+There are seven key elements that make up the pathway:

 The pathway is being delivered by Pennine Care, Greater Manchester Mental Health NHS Foundation Trust, Manchester University NHS Foundation Trust and North West Boroughs Healthcare NHS Foundation Trust.